Blog

 Ultimately, glutamate’s required use is the factor that regulates its levels across tissues[19].
 If it cannot perform a function due to a deficiency of another cofactor in a reaction, there will be an excess of glutamate available.
 This may then lend itself to promoting an imbalance in another area of cellular metabolism.
 In neurons, that may manifest as glutamate-induced excitotoxicity.
 In other body tissues, it may promote an increase in cellular activity that eventually generates excessive inflammation or growth.

-Small increases and decreases in glutamate levels are natural and not likely to be of any concern, unless fluctuations fall outside of healthy ranges.
+Small increases and decreases in glutamate levels are natural and not likely to be of any concern unless fluctuations fall outside of healthy ranges.
 Chronic cellular deficits in metabolism can eventually promote excesses and deficits in glutamate that predispose individuals to glutamate sensitivity.

 Glutamate Sensitivity Risk Factors may include:

-• Folate deficiency may increase the risk for glutamate sensitivity, as folate utilization in the nervous system requires glutamate and folate deficiency is associated with excessive glutamate levels.[20]
+• Folate deficiency may increase the risk for glutamate sensitivity, as folate utilization in the nervous system requires glutamate, and folate deficiency is associated with excessive glutamate levels.[20]
 Severe folate deficiency can increase homocysteine levels and promote blood-brain barrier permeability[21], potentially allowing for blood glutamate to enter the brain.
 Folate reduces homocysteine levels and has been shown to protect against glutamate-induced excitotoxicity[22].
 Folate and glutamate are usually coupled together in dietary sources to maintain a healthy balance, yet fortification of foods with MSG may offset this ratio.

 • Glutamine Deficiency.
 Body glutamate is additionally regulated by glutamine.
 Elevated glutamine is associated with lower glutamate and better overall health status.
-Glutamine deficiency is known to promote glutamate excess and is associated with: all-cause mortality[23], alcoholic liver diseases[24], diabetes risk[25], worse prognosis for those with cancer or cardiovascular conditions[26] and eventual heart failure[27].
+Glutamine deficiency is known to promote glutamate excess and is associated with: all-cause mortality[23], alcoholic liver diseases[24], diabetes risk[25], worse prognosis for those with cancer or cardiovascular conditions[26], and eventual heart failure[27].
 Those deficient in glutamine may be more sensitive to free dietary glutamates.
 Luckily, the majority of ingested glutamate is bound and likely to be converted into glutamine or other beneficial amino acids in the intestine.

 • Hyperammonemia.
 A diet high in glutamate may be contraindicated in those with hyperammonemia, who are prone to having excess glutamate in the liver and bloodstream.
 Glutamate is essential for generating ammonia and urea from protein.
-Excessive dietary intake is likely able to contribute significantly towards symptoms of hyperammonemia.
+Excessive dietary intake is likely to contribute significantly to symptoms of hyperammonemia.
 More research is required before conclusions can be drawn.

 • Symptomatic Individuals.
 There is a trend for participants across studies to respond negatively to MSG if they already suffered from symptoms known to the MSG symptom complex.
 For instance, frequent migraine sufferers were more likely than other participants to acquire a headache from consuming MSG-enriched foods.
 This suggests that MSG may increase the nature of a pre-existing problem or may be unrelated.
 While further research is required to clarify this concern, those who suffer from frequent headaches, gastrointestinal upsets, skin and respiratory ailments, as well as musculoskeletal disorders may be at an increased risk for glutamate sensitivity.

 • Insulin Resistance.
-As mentioned above, those with diabetes, metabolic syndrome or who are at a higher risk for developing insulin resistance (e.g. those with hyperlipidemia, hypercholesterolemia, stress disorders, etc) may wish to moderate consumption of free glutamates; particularly if they experience symptoms post consumption of meals high in free glutamate.
+As mentioned above, those with diabetes, metabolic syndrome, or who are at a higher risk for developing insulin resistance (e.g. those with hyperlipidemia, hypercholesterolemia, stress disorders, etc) may wish to moderate consumption of free glutamates; particularly if they experience symptoms post consumption of meals high in free glutamate.

 • Liquid Administration.
 While most results have been inconclusive, limited evidence indicates that liquid administration of MSG may have a higher propensity for eliciting adverse reactions in sensitive individuals, at lower quantities.
-Liquids are known to pass more easily over into the spleen and be more bioavailable than solids in general; yet no comparison has ever been tested for with regard to MSG fortification.
+Liquids are known to pass more easily over into the spleen and be more bioavailable than solids in general, yet no comparison has ever been tested with regard to MSG fortification.

 • Infrequent Consumption.
-One study revealed that sensitive individuals who suffered an initial reaction to MSG, became more resilient in response to a second dose[28].
+One study revealed that sensitive individuals who suffered an initial reaction to MSG became more resilient in response to a second dose[28].
 Thus it may be that frequent consumers of MSG manage it better than those who avoid it.
 More research is required to fully understand this finding.

 • Age and Gender.
 Of those affected across studies, females appeared to react more to MSG than males on average.
 In animal studies, infantile and aged specimens were at a higher risk for developing adverse effects from MSG administration, with infants being the most vulnerable.